 *Note to self: name new band Wildebeest Sweat**

 **Note to self: first learn instrument and recruit bandmates

 Like most of my layer cake recipes, this one has a few components.
 (What can I say?
 Sleeping is overrated and long recipes are my jam.)
-Making cake batter and a few frostings can take a little time, but I do have a secret weapon that makes baking go a little faster.
-Or should that be two secret weapons?
+Making cake batter and a few frostings can take a little time, but I do have a secret weapon that makes baking go a little faster – a stand mixer!
+You could use a hand mixer but I highly recommend stand mixers when making layer cakes!

-As for my pumpkin cake?
-Well, first off, two mixers are not a requirement for making this bad boy.
-In fact, you could even do it with a hand mixer!
-And it doesn’t matter if it’s hot or cold where you are–pumpkin, brown butter, and chocolate-sour cream frosting are ALWAYS in season.
+This Pumpkin Layer Cake makes a great presentation at the end of big party or quaint family gathering.
+And, it doesn’t matter if it’s hot or cold where you are–pumpkin, brown butter, and chocolate-sour cream frosting are ALWAYS in season.
 You will love this moist, spicy, tangy, brown buttery cake that tastes like fall on a plate!